Ryan-Rivard/Nerbak/README.md

 Pitfalls
 1. Very low similarities to Qwerty makes it more difficult to learn
 2. Common computer shortcuts (ZXCV) are no longer nccessible with one hand
 3. Still a high frequency of same finger bigrams (GH, E., CT, RN, UP, etc.)
+4. High right hand pinky and ring finger usage

 ### Colemak
 Created in 2006 by Shai Coleman